ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 Building A Simple Module
 ````````````````````````

-Let's build a very-basic module to get and set the system time.
+Let's build a very basic module to get and set the system time.
 For starters, let's build
 a module that just outputs the current time.

 We are going to use Python here but any language is possible.
 Only File I/O and outputting to standard